 Why open a business savings account?

-Having savings can help your business prepare for future investments, secure the future, and make it easier to afford essentials.
 Opening a dedicated savings account is a good idea because you can earn interest on your balance, meaning your business’ cash earns while it sits there doing nothing.

 How do business savings accounts work?